fiberopticnow/fiberopticnow.github.io/_posts/2015-04-15-digital-design.md

 For this design tech unit plan, I prompted students to think about how communications have changed over the ages.
 We started our process of inquiry by discussing the first written communications in Mesopotamia via cuneiform tablets, to hieroglyphics, to Morse Code, and finally to mobile and online communications.
 I used the following tweet to get the kids thinking about the connection between more pictoral forms of written language and emoji and/or sticker packs used in modern day communications.

-{% include image.html url="/media/tweet.png" width="100%" description="A tweet that inspired me to create this unit plan" %}
+{% include image.html url="/media/tweet.png" width="100%" description="The tweet that inspired me to create this unit plan" %}

 ## Implementing the IB Design Cycle in this project